One Exercise Fixed My 15% Power Imbalance

 Proper equipment selection is key to effective strength training

 Cycling is inherently a single-leg activity—you’re never pushing with both legs simultaneously.
-Yet many cyclists train with bilateral exercises like squats and conventional deadlifts, which allow the stronger leg to compensate for the weaker one.
-Single leg deadlifts force each leg to work independently, exposing and correcting imbalances.
+Yet most cyclists train with bilateral exercises like squats and conventional deadlifts, which let the stronger leg compensate for the weaker one.
+I did this for years and wondered why my imbalance never improved.

 • Builds hamstring and glute strength for the power phase of pedaling